 guide to Picardy and its attractions

-and the northern region are very accessible from all directions.
+France is very accessible from all directions.

 directly to Calais or Boulogne